Intuned/intuned-auth-sessions-integration-examples/credentials-based-auth-session/README.md

       await new Promise((resolve) => setTimeout(resolve, 1000));
     }
 ```

+> [!NOTE]
+> the result api might return `requested_more_info` if the login process needs any additional information from the user (like otp). for this example it's not required.

 3. use the auth session id to automate open hrm actions afterwards. you can use sync or async calls to run your actions. learn more about [run apis](https://docs.intunedhq.com/client-apis/api-reference/run-overview).